 The Research Competition is funded by a gift from the Wisconsin Alumni Research Foundation (WARF).
 Since its founding in 1925, WARF has served the UW–Madison scientific community by patenting research discoveries at the UW–Madison and licensing such technologies to leading companies in Wisconsin, the U.S., and worldwide.
 WARF distributes the income from these commercial licenses in an appropriate manner between the UW–Madison Office of the VCRGE, the inventors, and their departments (http://www.warf.ws/).
 The Research Committee Competitions are two means by which the Office of the VCRGE distributes the gift to faculty and permanent PI’s on campus.

-The committee considers request for funds to support various research situations, including pilot studies, collaborative projects and funding gaps and provides various types of support, including funding for personnel (including tuition remission and fringe benefits), supplies, and essential equipment.
-The Committee often makes "insurance" awards; that is they fund proposals seeking support for pending applications to outside funding agencies.
+The committee considers request for funds to support various research situations, including pilot studies, collaborative projects and funding gaps, and provides various types of support, including funding for personnel (including tuition remission and fringe benefits), supplies, and essential equipment.
+The Committee often makes "insurance" awards; that is, they fund proposals seeking support for pending applications to outside funding agencies.
 These "insurance" funds are provided should the "insured" proposal(s) fail to be funded by the outside agency.
 The funds can then be used to provide some support during the resulting funding gap.
 Funds awarded to "insure" proposals that receive outside support are returned to the Research Committee for distribution to other campus research priorities.
 The Committee also encourages requests for pilot funding of new research directions in order to enable future applications for extramural support.

 The pattern and frequency of Research Committee utilization is one factor typically considered when reviewing individual applications to the Fall Competition.
 The number of applications made is not particularly relevant, but the frequency with which Research Committee funds are expended can have an impact on funding decisions.
 As a general rule, frequent use of Research Committee funds (for example multiple years in succession, four of the past five years etc.) reduces the probability of funding in any given competition.
-Funds awarded, but not expended (i.e.. insurance was not necessary) are not prejudicial.
+Funds awarded, but not expended (i.e. insurance was not necessary) are not prejudicial.
 As noted above, you will be asked to provide information on the outcomes of any Research Committee support that was provided during the last three years.

 The competition is open to faculty of all ranks as well as permanent PIs.
 Junior faculty are particularly encouraged to apply.
 However, applications from newly appointed faculty who are recent recipients of sizable start-up packages are typically viewed as being a lower funding priority than proposals from other applicants, many of whom have no alternative sources of funding available.